aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Flowering.md

 ### Logic sequence

-- An enemy party member other than this enemy is searched to see if any has their `hp` / `maxhp` floored less than 0.6 (less than 60% `hp` remaining).
+- An enemy party member other than this enemy is searched to see if any has their [HPPercent](../../Actors%20states/HPPercent.md) less than 0.6.
 If any exists, the first one will be selected for healing.
 Otherwise, a condition infliction will happen on a random enemy party member other than this enemy
 - `Toss2` sound plays on loop using `sounds[9]` with 1.1 pitch and 0.5 volume using PlayMoveSound
 - Camera moves to look near the targeted enemy party member
 - [ForceMove](../../../Entities/EntityControl/EntityControl%20Methods.md#forcemove) called to move to the targetted enemy party member's position + their `cursoroffset` + (0.0, 0.25, -0.1) with 60.0 frametime using 1 (`Walk`) as movestate and 0 (`Idle`) as stopstate